Brain and Spine Care

 - Time – quickly call 911 if you experience any of these symptoms.

 Not only can strokes be deadly, but they can also have lasting effects.
+A fast diagnosis is key to providing stroke treatment in a safe window.

-“Strokes often cause permanent disability and up to 45% of young people who suffer a stroke are unable to return to work,” Dr. Schoonover says.
+“Strokes often cause permanent disability, and up to 45% of young people who suffer a stroke are unable to return to work,” Dr. Schoonover says.